How to improve you travel blog so that people enjoy it more?

 No, I’m not talking about the best times to post on social media or creating clickbait bullshit.
-I’m talking about how to actually make readers want to read what you write.
+I’m talking about how to actually make readers better enjoy what you write.

 Anyone who has kept a travel blog knows how difficult staying motivated about making updates can be, especially while on the road.
 When you finally manage to plop yourself down in front of a laptop on slow Wi-Fi, it seems like half the things you wanted to write about have vanished.
-You end up staring at the screen with a dysfunctional brain until you cave in and go play on social media.
+The details get lost.
+You end up staring at the screen with a dysfunctional brain until you cave in, slap something out there, then go play on Facebook.

 Where the hell did all those mental notes from earlier go?
 With a whole new world waiting just outside the door, throwing in the towel with a lame Facebook post rather than blog post can be all too tempting.